-How to Save Videos from Mail to Keep Locally on an iPhone & iPad
+How to Save Videos from Mail on iPhone & iPad to Keep Locally

 Want to save that great video someone emailed you, so that you can access it anytime locally on your iPhone, iPad, or iPod touch?
 You can, but as many users notice, saving video to iOS device is a bit different than saving photos locally.
 With video, you can’t just tap and hold to save a movie the same way you would for a picture that is attached to an email (or on the web for that matter).
 Instead, you have two choices to save a movie attachment from an email directly to an iOS device:

 - Tap and hold the video name until the options panel appears

 Note that you must tap and hold on the videos name, not on the video itself once it has been opened.
 This is the primary differentiating factor of saving movies versus saving images, and what seems to drive a lot of confusion.

 2: Save a Movie from the Mail Actions Button

 - Choose “Save Video” from the mail actions menu